JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 > Are you available for a short meeting next week to talk about my compensation?
 It won't take long, and I just wanted to see if we can set aside a few minutes some time soon.

-### When should you use these scripts to schedule a meeting to ask for a salary increase?
+### When should you use these scripts to schedule a meeting to ask for a raise?

-Once you've sent your request to schedule a time to talk about a salary increase, the door is open.
+Once you've sent your request to schedule a time to talk about getting a raise, the door is open.
 But there's still work to do so you can present a compelling case that makes it easy for your manager to work with you to get your raise.

-Before you use those templates to schedule a time to ask for a raise, I recommend building your case for a raise and putting it in writing.
+Before you use those templates to schedule a time to ask for a raise, I recommend building your case and putting it in writing.
 Not only will this help with your collaboration effort, but it will help you to objectively evaluate if you're even *ready* to ask for a raise.

 The process of putting your case in writing will either help you to clearly see how strong your case is or to identify gaps that you should address before you schedule that meeting to make a formal request.